-calendar: String that describes the caledar type that is used.
-Possible strings are 'proleptic\gregorian' (default) for the proleptic Gregorian calendar, i.e. that the Gregorian calendar is extended backward to dates before the 15th of October 1582, 'year\of\365\days' for a calendar without leap years, and 'year\of\360\days' for a year with 12 month of 30 days each.

-- experimentStartDate: Variable of DT-format meaning the start date of the experiment (not the start date of the actual chunk of an experiment).
+- calendar: String that describes the caledar type that is used.
+Possible strings are 'proleptic gregorian' (default) for the proleptic Gregorian calendar, i.e. that the Gregorian calendar is extended backward to dates before the 15th of October 1582, 'year of 365 days' for a calendar without leap years, and 'year of 360 days' for a year with 12 month of 30 days each. - experimentStartDate: Variable of DT-format meaning the start date of the experiment (not the start date of the actual chunk of an experiment).
 Default: empty string. - experimentStopDate: Variable of DT-format meaning the end date of the experiment (not the end date of the actual chunk of an experiment).
 Default: empty string. - checkpointTimeIntval: Variable of TI-format meaning the interval at which restart files are written.
 The simulation is not interrupted there.
 Default: empty string. - restartTimeIntval: Variable of TI-format meaning that a restart file is written and the simulation interrupted.
 Default: empty string.

-Namelist jsb\control\nml.
+Namelist jsb_control_nml.
 The land model JSBACH plays a special role in ICON since it is not a separate model like the ocean model but an integral part of the atmosphere model.
 On the other hand, simulations with JSBACH alone can be performed.

-- is\standalone: Logical that is .true. if JSBACH is used without an explicit simulation of the atmosphere.
-Default: .true. - restart\jsbach: Indicates restart of JSBACH.
+- is_standalone: Logical that is .true. if JSBACH is used without an explicit simulation of the atmosphere.
+Default: .true. - restart_jsbach: Indicates restart of JSBACH.
 Important for stand alone version.
 Default: .false..

-Namelist jsb\model\nml.
+Namelist jsb_model_nml.
 The JSBACH land model comes in different degrees of complexity of the underlying processes.
 These can be described here, but the corresponding parameters have to be defined in the specific JSBACH namelists.

-- model\name, model\shortname, model\description: strings of 30, 10, and 132 characters describing the actual JSBACH configuration.
-Default: empty string. - model\namelist\filename: filename of the file containing all JSBACH specific namelists.
-Default: emptry string.
+- model_name, model_shortname, model_description: strings of 30, 10, and 132 characters describing the actual JSBACH configuration.
+Default: empty string. - model_namelist_filename: filename of the file containing all JSBACH specific namelists.
+Default: empty string.

-Namelist run\nml.
+Namelist run_nml.

 - modelTimeStep: Variable of TI-format giving the model time step.
-Default: Emtpy string. - num\lev: Array of integers giving the number of model layers (full levels) for each "model domain", i.e. for the global grid and possible local refinements.
-Default: 31 for each domain. - ltestcase: Logical that is .true. if a special test case like the aqua planet or the radiative convective equilibrium has to be simulated.
-Default: .true. - ldynamics: Logical switching on (.true.) or off (.false.) the dynamical core (tendencies by adiabiatic processes).
-Default: .true. - ltransport: Logical that switches on (.true.) or off (.false.) the large scale transport of tracers (if there are any) by the dynamical core.
+Default: Emtpy string. - num_lev: Array of integers giving the number of model layers (full levels) for each "model domain", i.e. for the global grid and possible local refinements.
+Default: 31 for each domain with a maximum of 10 domains.

+ltestcase: Logical that is .true. if a special test case like the aqua planet or the radiative convective equilibrium has to be simulated.
+Default: .true.

+ldynamics: Logical switching on (.true.) or off (.false.) the dynamical core (tendencies by adiabiatic processes).
+Default: .true.

+ltransport: Logical that switches on (.true.) or off (.false.) the large scale transport of tracers (if there are any) by the dynamical core.
 Default: .false.